erinchocolate/teach-myself-cs/README.md

 # 🤓Teach Myself CS

-This project includes my study notes, resources I use and programs I made when I study different topic.
+This is the record of my journey to become a software engineer.
+It includes my study notes, resources I find useful and projects I build when I study different topics.

 ## Skill